yuval amihai - bio

-In 2006, Yuval moved to Paris, France and quickly became a leading figure in the local jazz scene.
-He soon formed his quintet, the Yuval Amihai Ensemble, and won two of the most prestigious jazz competitions in France - the Jazz at Saint-Germain Competition, where he won the First Prize (Best Ensemble) and the National Jazz Competition of La Defense, where he won the Grand Prize (Best Ensemble) and Best Composer Prize.
+In 2006, Amihai moved to the city of lights, and quickly became a leading figure on the Parisian jazz scene.
+He formed his quintet, the Yuval Amihai Ensemble, and won two of the most prestigious jazz competitions in France: The Jazz at Saint-Germain-des-Pres Competition, where he won the First Prize (Best Ensemble), and the National Jazz Competition of La Defense, where he won the Grand Prize (Best Ensemble), and Best Composer Prize.
 The band also won the third prize at the Hoeilaart International Jazz Competition in Belgium.
 In the following years, they performed regularly in various clubs, venues, and festivals throughout Paris and the rest of France and Europe.